luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 2. Enabling Extended Disparity.

 Extended Disparity mode increases the levels of disparity to 191 from the standard 96 pixels, thereby 1/2-ing the minimum depth.
 It does so by computing the 96-pixel disparities on the original 1280x720 and on the downscaled 640x360 image, which are then merged to a 191-level disparity.
-The reason there are only 191 levels of disparity is because the value 0 is always common between the two.

 Applying both of those options is possible, which would set the minimum depth to 1/4 of the standard settings, but at such short distances the minimum depth is limited by focal length, which is 19.6cm, since OAK-D mono cameras have fixed focus distance: 19.6cm - infinity.